spring-cloud/spring-cloud-stream-samples/kinesis-produce-consume/README.md

 ## Running the Sample

-To start the source module execute the following:
+This sample can be used to demonstrate passing data between applications over a Kinesis stream.

+Start the Producer using:

+`kinesis-produce-consume>$ java -jar target/spring-cloud-stream-sample-kinesis-0.0.1.BUILD-SNAPSHOT.jar --originator=KinesisProducer --server.port=64398`

+Start the Consumer using:

-	kinesis-produce-consume>$ java -jar target/spring-cloud-stream-sample-kinesis-0.0.1.BUILD-SNAPSHOT.jar
+`kinesis-produce-consume>$ java -jar target/spring-cloud-stream-sample-kinesis-0.0.1.BUILD-SNAPSHOT.jar --originator=KinesisConsumer --server.port=64399`

+The originator is a key added to messages to tell the receiving application who sent the message.
+If the receiver sent the message nothing is done, if the receiver did not send the message then it is saved to an in memory database.

-To use the sample POST a message
+To use the sample POST a message to the Producer

 `curl -X POST
 http://localhost:64398/